Terapia de Luz Vermelha e a Tireoide: Um Aliado Natural para a Saúde Hormonal - TheraFactor

 • Modern and robust design, with simple assembly

-For those suffering from thyroid dysfunction, the panel can be positioned about 6–12 inches away from the neck for 10–15 minutes per session , 3–5 times per week .
+For those with thyroid dysfunction, the panel can be positioned about 6–12 inches away from the neck for 10–15 minutes per session , 3–5 times per week .
 Consistency is key to reaping the benefits!

 ✅ Final Considerations